Using rjuliabugs: Setup and Troubleshooting

 reliable and maintainable way to install, update, and manage Julia

 versions across platforms.
-Using juliaup
+Using juliaup is preferred over

 downloading Julia manually because it makes upgrading Julia seamless and